xiao0720/vim-config/README.md

 There are a couple of things you might want to install to get the best out of this config:
 * ctags - enables tags support when working with code
 * Ag - enables grepping through the current directories with [the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
 * Ack - enables grepping through the current directories with Ack-grep.
-Only needed if you can't or won't install Ag.
+Only needed if you can't (or won't) install Ag.

-# Local Customisation
+## Personalisation
-Local changes (eg if you prefer a different font or colour scheme) can be made `~/.vimrc.local` (or in a branch!)
+We all like things seutp a little bit differently, so personalisation changes (like changing the font or colour scheme) can be made by writing Vim config into `~/.vimrc.local`

 # The Leader Key
 A large number of the useful commands in Vim start with the 'leader' key, so Vim knows something cool is about to happen.